STEP-BY-STEP ON HOW TO APPLY FOR EXCHANGE STUDIES

 - Work qualifications/association experience and possible letter of recommendation if mentioned in your CV (letters in Swedish are also accepted).

 - Study results from international and other Swedish higher education institutions (i.e. courses not taken at Lund University).

 4. Create you application in SoleMove

-After logging in with your student account details, in the menu, choose “Application form for outgoing student mobility”.
+After logging in with your student account details, choose “Application form for outgoing student mobility” in the menu.

 - Click “New”.

 - Choose ”S – Study” as mobility type.